biocodellc/geome-db/scripts/README.txt

-#Contained here is a script for dumping data from DIPNet and loading into a mysql table,
+#Contained here is a script for dumping data from GeOMe and loading into a mysql table,
 #which an installed IPT can reference

 # create the table -- first time only